jcbyte/portfolite/plan.md

 ### Components

-- Education - cards list - image? need grades - possibly expandable
-- Experience + Work History - bento grid? cards list?
-- Achievements - regular list - bento grid? - possibly expandable
+- Experience: Work history list (left), experience list (right) - side by side on same timeline
+- Projects: bento grid - when clicked these should expand fully.
+- Achievements - list, need to make this more fancy
-- Skills and interests
+- Skills - moving map (spider web?)

-- Projects
+(where do interests fit)

+- Navbar, complete it once other elements are in place